 A One Hour Virtual Visit can be tailored for your class.
 Possible elements to include:

 - Showing my first published book from 6th grade

 - Showing wildlife photos of loon, eagles, fox and bear from my hands-on research while writing and editing Cooper and Packrat

 - Reading Chapter One from any of Cooper and Packrat’s mysteries.

 - Students demonstrate their best loon calls

 Please contact me for Virtual Rates

-Single Classroom 30-minute Q & A Skype visits:
+Single Classroom 30-minute Q & A Zoom visits: